octimot/StoryToolkitAI/docs/architecture/engine-ui-separation.md

 Processing works without importing or calling Tkinter or another user interface.
 The Tk interface and CLI start operations and read processing state through `StoryToolkitEngine`.
 Processing returns UI-independent results and publishes events for progress and presentation-relevant state changes.
 Each interface decides how to display them.

 Version 1 keeps the application in one Python process.
 A local service, web UI, TUI, Tauri application and repository split remain Version 2 work.

+`build_runtime(...)` constructs `StoryToolkitAI`, the private `ToolkitOps`, and `StoryToolkitEngine`.
+Tk receives `StoryToolkitAI` for existing settings, paths, application state, and lifecycle work, plus the engine for processing.
+The CLI receives its parsed arguments and parser for command-line presentation, plus the engine for processing.
+Neither interface receives `ToolkitOps`.

 ## Why this change was needed